 Gloucester was a gateway city for me, the first city I came to know well.

-Gloucester (‘Glarster’ if you’re local, perhaps ‘Glowsester’ if you’re American, or ‘Gloster’ to anyone else) was the closest city to where I grew up in the Forest of Dean.
+Gloucester: ‘Glarster’ if you’re local, perhaps ‘Glowsester’ if you’re American, or ‘Gloster’ to anyone else.
+It was the closest city to where I grew up in the Forest of Dean.
 We often made the half hour journey for shopping and dentist appointments.

 When studying for my A-Levels in the late 1990s, aged 16 to 18, it was Gloucester that I regularly passed through, where I killed time, wasted time, idly roamed, where I scuffed about waiting for buses.

-Here I would wait for the Number 94 onwards to college in Cheltenham or another back home to the Forest, permanently plugged into a Walkman or Discman.
-Here I bought my own first cassette single (Sheryl Crow) and CD album (Longpigs), pacing from HMV to Our Price to the second hand store Pulp, whose intense bespectacled owner remains a vivid character in my head.
+Here in Gloucester I would wait for the Number 94 onwards to college in Cheltenham or another back home to the Forest, permanently plugged into a Walkman or Discman.
+Here I bought my own first cassette single (Sheryl Crow) and CD album (Longpigs), pacing from HMV to Our Price to the second hand store Pulp with its scarily intense bespectacled owner.
 Here I would attend my first gig at Gloucester Guildhall (former Suede guitarist Bernard Butler, whose opening track You Just Know utterly blew me away).
-It also had a great bookstore near the Cathedral with a basement and open air back yard full of used hardbacks.
+It also had a great bookstore near the Cathedral with a basement and open air yard full of used hardbacks.

 Despite regularly returning to visit my parents in the Forest, I hadn’t been back to Gloucester and wandered its streets for around 20 years.
-Seeking a change of scenery around the middle of March 2019, I jumped in the car early one morning during a visit to my parents, and headed to Gloucester for a walk round.
+Seeking a change of scenery around the middle of March 2019, I jumped in the car early one morning during a visit to my parents, and headed to Gloucester for a walk.

-The docks and quays had undergone considerable regeneration since my last visit, and this was an area I wanted to explore.
+The docks and quays had undergone major regeneration since my last visit, and this was an area I wanted to explore.
 My hope was that early morning light would be favourable for photographs.
 Tightly packed warehouses could help to create arching stretched shadows, alongside reflections on the water.
 Sadly this didn’t transpire and sunlight failed to pierce solidly overcast skies.

-Still, there’s always charm and a certain peace to be found in a city beginning to wake up, the first people on the streets opening stores.
+Still, there’s always charm and a certain peace to be found in a city beginning to wake up, the first people on the streets, the opening of stores.